-Review by Prof. Preeti Chopra, University of Wisconsin-Madison.
+Review by Prof. Preeti Chopra, University of Wisconsin-Madison in H-Net Reviews

 In an age when star architects dominate our attention, the Danish architect-urbanist Henrik Valeur’s book on India’s urban transition is an important reminder to us of a longstanding parallel history of architecture and urbanism, one where architects tackle social problems through practical engagement with the built environment.